rehmanpranto/Quizflow/README.md

 # 📊 QuizFlow

-**QuizFlow** is a lightweight, web-based quiz platform built with **Flask** and **Vanilla JS + Tailwind CSS** that tests users on their knowledge of *market research fundamentals*.
+**QuizFlow** is a lightweight, web-based quiz platform built with **Flask** and **Vanilla JS + Tailwind CSS** that tests users on their knowledge of the topic.
 The app includes user login, quiz timer, scoring, and feedback with basic anti-cheating measures.

 ---